RatingWidget/wordpress-plugin/readme.txt

 [youtube https://www.youtube.com/watch?v=rRGKd_P5Oa4]

 The [Rating-Widget](http://rating-widget.com/wordpress-plugin/) **Star Ratings WordPress plugin** allows you to create and manage ratings from within your WordPress dashboard.
 You can embed thumb & star ratings into your posts, pages or comments.
-All Rating-Widget star ratings are fully customizable, cross-browser, support multi-language, CSS3 compliant and hosted by Rating-Widget.com.
+All Rating-Widget star ratings are fully customizable, cross-browser, support multi-language, CSS3 compliant.
 You can create unlimited thumb & star ratings and collect unlimited votes.
-The star ratings editor allows you to fully customize your ratings and its placement on your blog's layout.
+The reviews editor allows you to fully customize your ratings and their placement on your blog's layout.
 You can also avail of the 'Top Rated' widget that will allow you to place the widget in your sidebar.
 This widget will show you the top rated posts, pages and comments.

 [youtube https://www.youtube.com/watch?v=xbo-dlXvB98]